tsdat/tsdat/docs/config/aws_template.md

     5. The path to the pipeline configuration file in the `pipeline-template` repo.

-    6. You can have multiple configuration files for each pipeline.
+    6. Each `pipeline.yaml` config file needs to be registered so it can be deployed.

         Here we define one for Morro Bay, CA in addition to the ingest for the Humboldt, CA site.